hanzlanouman/Hostel-Management-System/README.md

 ## Installation

-Before running the Hotel Management System, ensure you have the following prerequisites:
+Before running the Hostel Management System, ensure you have the following prerequisites:

 - Java Development Kit (JDK) 19 or above installed on your system.
 - IntelliJ IDEA IDE (or any Java IDE of your choice) with appropriate plugins.